Kirscher/ICANSee/README.md

 ICANSee is a simple set of improvements over the original [**RARE Challenge**](https://rare25.grand-challenge.org/) baseline to reduce data leakage, prevent overfitting, and improve recall in a highly imbalanced setting.

 ### What changed
-- Correct evaluation protocol: no evaluation on the training split; validation-only by default, with optional separate test set via `--eval_data_path`.
+- Evaluation protocol: validation-only by default, with optional separate test set via `--eval_data_path`.
 - Early stopping: stops training when the chosen validation metric stops improving (patience/min_delta configurable).
 - Sensitivity-focused training option: allow saving the best checkpoint by `Sensitivity` when recall is the priority.
 - Focal loss tuning: support for `focal_alpha`/`focal_gamma` to bias towards the positive (neoplasia) class.